yasasn86/ng5-breadcrumb/README.md

 	<breadcrumb></breadcrumb>
 	<router-outlet></router-outlet>

+## Directives
+`useBootstrap: boolean` to apply the bootstrap breadcrumb style.
+Defaulted to true.

+	<breadcrumb [useBootstrap]="false"></breadcrumb>

+`prefix: string` to have a static prefix as the first breadcrumb which routes to the base root when clicked.

+	<breadcrumb prefix="App Title"></breadcrumb>

 ## BreadcrumbService
 Add friendly names for each of your app's routes (paths).
 Can also specify regular expressions to match routes and assign a friendly name.